josescuderoh/mc_scrapping/README.md

 * One constraint for yearly_price_id must be added to the price_variations table.

-3. About the scrapping algorithm :
+3. About the scraping algorithm :
 - Variations by make are now being redundantly retrieved from the database since there is no method for calculating real variations.
 One table could be created for this.
 - It is required to update the tables when existing values are being inserted.
 However, it was not possible due to indexes in the tables which slow down update statements.